squarestack/.github/profile/readme.md

 ## 🤔 About us
-The people with big dreams.
+We are the people with big dreams.
 We are building open source projects with strong **focus on user privacy**.
 Our goal is to make the Internet **more secure**.
 In our applications everything is encrypted - __in fact even we don't have access to users' data__.

 ## 🥂 Our Dreams